shadow-jpg/base/README.md

 Added delete mode

-Added delete of files not everywhere
+Added delete of files in delete mode and edit mode if they exists